Weigh More Than Weight… Always and Especially during a Pandemic.

 Make your goals SMART.
 What does this mean?

 Make your goal quantifiable and clear.
-For example, instead of the goal “get fit in 2017” your goal would be “improve strength and relieve back pain by March 31”.
+For example, instead of the goal “get fit in 2021” your goal would be “improve strength and relieve back pain over the next 6 – 8 weeks”.

 Make your goal measurable.
 For example, eat one piece of dark chocolate per day, walk/jog 2 times a week for 1 hour, strength training 1 day a week for 1 hour.